Harmya/NaturalSelection/ReadMe.txt

 to run the code, load the code in a same directory and run the main html file to modify the parameter, change the variables at beginning of the FinGeneAlgo.js file

-All the processes have been outlines in the documentation genes = Their 2D vectors individuals = balls
+All the processes have been outlined in the documentation genes = Their 2D vectors individuals = balls